JonathanLim1/ASR_Assessment/README.md

 ## TIMIT Acoustic-Phonetic Continuous Speech Corpus
-TIMIT file: [TIMIT](https://en.wikipedia.org/wiki/TIMIT) is a corpus of phonemically and lexically transcribed speech of American English speakers of different sexes and dialects \n
+TIMIT file: [TIMIT](https://en.wikipedia.org/wiki/TIMIT) is a corpus of phonemically and lexically transcribed speech of American English speakers of different sexes and dialects

-Samples of the corpus can be found [here](https://catalog.ldc.upenn.edu/LDC93s1) \n You can downlaod the entire corpus [here](https://academictorrents.com/details/34e2b78745138186976cbc27939b1b34d18bd5b3). \n Watch how to download the torrent [here](https://academictorrents.com/docs/downloading.html)
+Samples of the corpus can be found [here](https://catalog.ldc.upenn.edu/LDC93s1)

+You can downlaod the entire corpus [here](https://academictorrents.com/details/34e2b78745138186976cbc27939b1b34d18bd5b3).

+Watch how to download the torrent [here](https://academictorrents.com/docs/downloading.html)

 # Package Requirements